thirdbrainsa/nucleusgithub/README.md

 This framework helps you to :

-1 - Send the order from your any MT4 (metatrader 4) to an MYSQL DB : it could be manual trading or automatic trading.
+1 - Send the order and history from any MT4 (metatrader 4) to an MYSQL DB : it could be manual trading or automatic trading.
 No matter.
-ThirdBrain Sa run up to 50 MT4 sessions on many instruments sending the orders you can check here : https://www.thirdbrainfx.com (with our brokerage tools with xOpenHub) or inside the Mirror Trader with FXCM or FXDD as brokers
+ThirdBrain Sa run up to 50 MT4 sessions on many instruments sending the orders you can check here : https://www.thirdbrainfx.com (with our brokerage tools with xOpenHub) or inside the Mirror Trader with FXCM or FXDD as brokers.
+Orders are sent by the MT4, injected in a DB and displayed on the front office website, first. (what you can see on our website https://www.thirdbrainfx.com)

 2 - Allow client to build their portfolio and replicate on their account (with xOPenhub/xaPI) or inside the tool (in B-BOOK mode) the trades coming from the robo-advisor selected.